matthijn/observatory/README.md

 @end
 ```

 So, what happened here?
-Observatory determines what the name of the class is you are observing and the name of the property and will generate a unique selector based of that.
+Observatory determines what the name of the class and property of that class is you are observing and will generate a unique selector based of that.

 So if we have a model `PETRabbit` with a property `carrots` the following selector will be called on the observer when the property carrots changes: